nrkno/sofie-core/packages/documentation/docs/for-developers/worker-threads-and-locks.md

 #### PlaylistLock

 This lock gives ownership of a specific `RundownPlaylist`.
-It is required to be able to load a `CacheForPlayout`, and must held during other times where the `RundownPlaylist` is modified or is expected to not change.
+It is required to be able to load a `CacheForPlayout`, and must be held during other times where the `RundownPlaylist` is modified or is expected to not change.

+This lock must be held while writing any changes to either a `RundownPlaylist` or any `Rundown` that belong to the `RundownPlaylist`.
+This ensures that any writes to MongoDB are atomic, and that Sofie doesn't start performing a playout operation halfway through an ingest operation saving.

 #### RundownLock